 Professional Development Committee

-The Professional Development Committee is mandated to review, recommend and promote formal and informal methods for pre-service and in-service professional development of teaching and administrative staff, and to submit an annual report of its findings and recommendations.
+The Professional Development Committee reviews, recommends, and promotes formal and informal methods for in-service professional development of teachers, EAs and TAs, and (vice-)principals of the LCRSS.

 Covenant Canadian Reformed Teachers College